jgaa/RESTinCurl/Readme.md

 content.
 If you use another log library, or your own logging functions, you can define those two macros to fit your needs.
 You can examine the code for the default implementation in `restincurl.h` to see how that can be done.
 Hint: It's simple.

-## Todo's
-- [x] Ensure thread safety with OpenSSL
-- [ ] Validate OpenSSL therad safety
-- [x] Make some sort of timer, so that we clean up and stop the thread after #time
-- [x] Make sure connection re-use it utilized
-- [x] Queue new requests if we reach RESTINCURL_MAX_CONNECTIONS concurrent connections
-- [x] Write complete documentation
-- [x] Write tutorial
-- [x] Test cases for non-async mode (RESTINCURL_ENABLE_ASYNC=0)
-- [ ] CloseWhenFinished() must allow new requests to enter the queue and to be completed
-- [ ] Verify that DELETE is implemented correctly.
-- [ ] Add correctly encoded query parameters from the RequestBuilder
-- [ ] Port to windows
-- [ ] Set up CI with some tests on Ububtu LTS, Debian Stable, Windows, macos
-- [ ] Add Android to CI
-- [ ] Add IOS to CI

 ## Further reading